AriFordsham/GHCWiki/working-conventions/bisection.md

 with-compiler: ghc-8.2.2
 ```

-Stack users can switch resolvers to do the same thing:
+Stack users can switch [resolver](https://docs.haskellstack.org/en/stable/yaml_configuration/#resolver)
+or to do the same thing:

 ```
 # command line option